Jim Bartlett: Professional career

 Bartlett's career was mainly played in the American Hockey League for the Baltimore Clippers and Providence Reds, over twenty years.
-He spent three years with the New York Rangers and one with the Boston Bruins, as well as having played four games with the Montreal Canadiens early in his career playing a total of 191 games in the NHL.
+He spent three years with the New York Rangers and one with the Boston Bruins, as well as having played four games with the Montreal Canadiens early in his career, playing a total of 191 games in the NHL.
 He set an AHL record in 1958 when he scored two goals five seconds apart.
-He almost had his career end in 1963 when he was hit in his eye with a stick, however, he was back playing within months.
+He almost had his career end in 1963 when he was hit in his eye with a stick; however, he was back playing within months.

 Post-pro career

 Close to the end of his professional hockey career, Bartlett kept his skills sharp by playing with the National Brewers, a Baltimore area amateur team that was sponsored by the National Brewing Company and National Bohemian.
-He returned to the pro level to score 8 goals in 11 games for the Baltimore Clippers during the end of the 1971-72 season, and then played another full 72-game season with Clippers in 1972-73.
+He returned to the pro level to score 8 goals in 11 games for the Baltimore Clippers at the end of the 1971-72 season, and then played another full 72-game season with the Clippers in 1972-73.

 In 1974, Bartlett brought his professional hockey career to a close and then enjoyed four more seasons of amateur hockey in the Baltimore-Washington area with the Brewers.
 During the five seasons that Bartlett played with the Brewers, he worked as a driver for the National Brewing Company in Baltimore.

-Bartlett moved from Baltimore to Tampa, Florida in 1987.
+Bartlett moved from Baltimore to Tampa, Florida, in 1987.
 Making use of his experience as a driver, he became a full-time assistant as an advisor and driver for George Steinbrenner.
 In 2018, he was inducted into the American Hockey League Hall of Fame.